scikit-learn/enhancement_proposals/slep023/proposal.rst

 Example traces of hook calls
 ----------------------------

-This section provides examples of traces of callback hook calls in different scenarios.
-First let's consider the case where a callback is registered on an estimator that has a single level of iterations:
+This section gives example traces of callback hook calls in different scenarios.
+First, consider a callback registered on an estimator with a single level of iterations:

 .. code-block:: python